Configure Enhanced Location Call Admission Control

 Location Bandwidth Manager

-A Location Bandwidth Manager (LBM) can reside and run on every Unified CM server, or on a few selected Unified CM servers within the cluster.
+A Location Bandwidth Manager (LBM) can reside and run on every Cisco Unified Communications Manager node, or on a few selected Cisco Unified Communications Manager nodes within the cluster.
 LBM is a feature service and can be started and stopped from the serviceability configuration page.

 Main functions of Location Bandwidth Manager are: